aiT user interface

 aiT screenshot

 aiT accepts optional user annotations for the analyzed files, such as targets of indirect function calls, upper bounds for loop iteration counts, recursion depth, code snippets that should not be analyzed, infeasible code, and so on.
-You can provide the annotations in a separate text file, or simply use the fully integrated annotations wizard that will generate such a file automatically based on your input.

 “aiT is very easy and straightforward to use.
 While it does provide a lot of configuration options, one can get to a first WCET computation result very quickly.
 Advanced configuration through annotations can be added later. [… It also] has by a wide margin the best capabilities to resolve dynamic calls automatically.”